taorems/sphinx_doc/_sources/intro/gettingstarted.rst.txt

 ..
 Fig: Repository Structure

+When writing documentation for multiple applications, it is recommended to create a separate directory for each application and organise the repository.
-If the project has two applications, app-1 and app-2, then create two directories, app-1 and app-2, alongside the documentation directory 'docs'.
+For instance, if the project has two applications, app-1 and app-2, then create two directories, app-1 and app-2, alongside the documentation directory 'docs'.
 Create the same app-1 and app-2 directory under the `docs/source` directory as well.

-The directory structure should look like this:
+The directory structure should look something like this:

 .. code-block:: text
+   :caption: Directory Structure

    project_root/
    ├── .github/
    |   ├── workflows/
+   |       ├── doc.yml
    ├── app-1/
    │   ├── code/
    │       ├── python_files.py